After configuring your site’s Writing Settings, the next step is to configure your Reading Settings.

 (Settings – Reading Settings)

-This brings up the ‘Reading Settings’ page in your browser …
+This takes you to the ‘Reading Settings’ page …

 (WordPress – Reading Settings)

 As mentioned in the introduction section of this tutorial, there are only a few settings to configure in this section, but these are very important.

 Let’s go through and show you how to configure these settings: